hello-jason/windows-98-bootstrap-theme/README.md

 # Windows 98 Styles

-The goal of this project is to see if I could create a Bootstrap theme that has the look and feel of Windows 98 SE.
+The goal of this project is to create a Bootstrap theme that has the look and feel of the Windows 98 SE operating system.
+I am running this OS in a virtual machine and overlaying markup on top of actual screenshots, attempting to be as authenticate as possible

 ## Requirements
 * Node